8 Best Music Streaming Services (2026 Comparison)

 #1 – Spotify

-First off, no other service comes close to Spotify in terms of integrations and device compatibility.
+No other service comes close to Spotify in terms of integrations and device compatibility.
+Those things have helped the platform remain the number one in terms of market share.

-There are native Spotify apps for iOS and Android.
-And with Spotify Connect, you can remotely control listening on all your home devices, like PS4/PS5s, Sonos One, Amazon Echo, Google Nest speakers, etc.
+There are native Spotify apps for iOS and Android, and with Spotify Connect you can remotely control listening on all your home devices.
+Including PS4/PS5, Sonos speakers, Amazon Echo, Google Nest, and more.

 Available in: 180+ countries (see list)